 There are more than 3,700 municipalities across Canada, each governed by elected mayors and councillors.
 For some services – like water and wastewater treatment or other large infrastructure functions – municipalities are grouped together in higher-tier regions or counties.
 In remote communities without a municipal structure, the province establishes district service delivery boards.
 Municipalities and the laws governing them are created and regulated at the provincial level.

 CUPE locals report a shift to more precarious work over the past 15 years.
 Municipalities are replacing full-time jobs with part-time temporary jobs that lack full access to benefits and pensions.
 Many CUPE members are working multiple precarious jobs to make ends meet.
 Employers are using the retirement of the baby boomers’ generation to further reduce the workforce by leaving jobs unfilled, or to replace good jobs with precarious jobs.
-This can lead to workplaces with two-tiered benefits.
+This can lead to workplaces with two-tiered pay and benefits.

 In many communities, municipal services are being contracted out and privatized.
 Targets include waste removal, parks maintenance, transportation and snow removal.
 In cities like Winnipeg and Toronto, privatized solid waste collection has resulted in deteriorating service quality, hidden costs and violations of basic labour and health and safety standards.
 In Moncton, NB, in 2019, the city council renewed a contract with French multi-national Veolia for the operation of its drinking water system, despite reported gaps in maintenance and a significant blue-green algae problem.